 \section{Abstract}

-{}In the machine learning ecosystem, hardware selection is often regarded as a mere utility, overshadowed by the spotlight on algorithms and data.
-This oversight is particularly problematic in contexts like ML-as-a-service platforms, where users often lack control over the hardware used for model deployment.
-How does the choice of hardware impact generalization properties?
+In the machine learning ecosystem hardware selection is often regarded as a mere utility, overshadowed by the spotlight on algorithms and data.
+This is especially relevant in contexts like machine learning as-a-service platforms, where users often lack control over the hardware used for model training and deployment.
 This paper investigates the influence of hardware on the delicate balance between model performance and fairness.
-We demonstrate that hardware choices can exacerbate existing disparities, attributing these discrepancies to variations in gradient flows and loss surfaces across different demographic groups.
+We demonstrate that hardware choices can exacerbate existing disparities, and attribute these discrepancies to variations in gradient flows and loss surfaces across different demographic groups.
 Through both theoretical and empirical analysis, the paper not only identifies the underlying factors but also proposes an effective strategy for mitigating hardware-induced performance imbalances.